Studied Homeopathic Remedies

 When you chop an onion, your eyes often sting, water, and itch as they do if you have hay fever.
 A person with profusely watery eyes and a nose that runs like a faucet fits the symptom picture for Allium cepa , which is made from common red onion.

 Other Natural Options

-For more information on herbs, supplements, and other alternative treatments that may be useful for this condition, see the migraine article.
+For herbs and supplements that be useful for this condition, see the Hay Fever article.

 For a thorough explanation of homeopathy, including dilution of therapies, see the Homeopathy Overview .